We start with an over view of the town centre which we shall be looking at from ground level shortly.

 c1950 A familiar view, this is still a through road.
 Notice the cenotaph, the old Reference library, Singers on the corner and the view along Newport Street.

 1968 Newport Street has been widened and new shops built on the right.
-Lots of traffic, a clearer view of the old Reference library (more details later), remember these bus shelters?
+Lots of traffic, a clearer view of the Exchange Building, old Reference library (more details later), remember these bus shelters?
 Two Ford Anglias!

 The right side of Newport Street has been demolished but the new shops not yet built.
 The shops on the left still remain the same today.
 We look right along Newport Street as far as Trinity Church.
 Around 1965.